 To use common account information, specify the value that is specified in User in common account information (ssh). - 2.
 Execute the cd command to change the current directory to the .ssh directory. - 3.
-Execute the ssh-keygen command with both the -i and -f options specified.
+Execute the following command: - When using PuTTY as the SSH client